Clark International Airport / Clark Air Base

 LIFR

-Clark International Airport / Clark Air Base typically experiences VFR conditions 66.5% of the time, though instrument-rated pilots will find IFR weather present approximately 2.2% of observations.
-Prevailing winds are from the N averaging 4.5 knots.
-Temperatures typically range between 19°C and 43°C with an average of 26.6°C. The best months for VFR flying are January, December, February.
+Clark International Airport / Clark Air Base is frequently affected by reduced visibility conditions, with VFR weather only 59.7% of the time and IFR/LIFR conditions occurring in 1.5% of observations.
+Prevailing winds are from the N averaging 4.5 knots, with gusts recorded up to 96 knots.
+Temperatures typically range between 18°C and 43°C with an average of 27.6°C. The best months for VFR flying are January, December, July.

 Wind Analysis